fietkiewicz/PointerBuilder/App for NEURON/README.md

 # PointerBuilder: App for NEURON
- PointerBuilder is a tool for working with pointers in NEURON simulations.
-This app is a GUI for the NEURON environment.
-This repository is under development.
+This app is a GUI for the NEURON environment and is a tool for working with pointers in NEURON simulations.
+The main repository is located at https://github.com/fietkiewicz/PointerBuilder.
+Address questions and comments to Dr. Chris Fietkiewicz (fietkiewicz@hws.edu).

+## Description
+This tool is intended for users who wish to work with the hoc language.
+It is written using the native NEURON library for GUI development and does not require Python.